NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 God speaks to himself in the second person saying **“Let us make man in our image, after our likeness"**, and then he **created man in his own image**.
 God has an internal discussion, the Father to the Son and Holy Spirit, and then the result is that of a unified singular action, man being created in **his** image.

+Notice that God is not talking to angels or other creatures, because angels are not created in God's image, nor are humans created in the image of angels, but humans are created in the image of God. so when God says ge will create humans **in our inage** he is talking among the persons of the Godhead.

-Also note what it says about humanity. "**In the image of God he created him; male and female he created them.**" So humanity as a whole is referred to as "him" and himanity also consists of male and female, them.
+Also note what it says about humanity. "**In the image of God he created him; male and female he created them.**" So humanity as a whole is referred to as "him" and humanity also consists of male and female, them.
 Humanity was created in the image of God, meaning that this plurality if two seces in the unity of "man" or humanity, mirrors the nature of God.

 The name Adam means Humanity, and it is the name of all of humanity but also of the first male human.
 But Eve is also Adam in that she is part of humanity.
 The same way "God" refers to both the primary person of God, the Father, but also to divinity as a whole.
 Sonthe Son and the Holy Spirit are also God because they are part of Divinity.